Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm problem: Special value formula

 \subsection{Automorphic forms and raising elements}

-In this subsection, we introduce distinguished automorphic forms and raising elements which appear in the global period integrals of our special value formulae.
-By the results of \cite{Prasad1990}, \cite{Prasad1992}, \cite{Loke2001} and \cite{GelbartJacquet1979}, the global Jacquet-Langlands lift $\itPi^D=\ot'_v\itPi^D_v$ of $\itPi$ to $D^{\x}(\A_E)$ exists, where $\itPi_v^D$ is the local Jacquet-Langlands lift of $\itPi_v$ to $D^{\x}(E_v)$ for every place $v$.
+In this subsection, we introduce distinguished automorphic forms and raising elements appearing in the global period integrals of the special value formulae.
+By our assumption, the global Jacquet-Langlands lift $\itPi^D=\ot'_v\itPi^D_v$ of $\itPi$ to $D^{\x}(\A_E)$ is non-zero.
 Note that the central character of $\itPi^D$ is also trivial.